wienkers/spot_the_blOb/README.md

 - `data_bin`: The binary field of events to group & label. _Must represent an underlying `dask` array_.
 - `mask`: The land-sea mask to apply to the binary field, indicating points to keep.
 - `R_fill`: The size of the structuring element used in morphological opening & closing, relating to the largest hole that can be filled.
 In units of pixels.
+- `T_fill`: The permissible temporal gap between blobs for tracking continuity to be maintained.
+Default is `2` days.
 - `area_filter_quartile`: The fraction of the smallest objects to discard, i.e. the quantile defining the smallest area object retained.
 - `allow_merging`:
   - `True`: (Default) Apply splitting & merging criteria, track merge events, and maintain original identities of merged blobs across time.